jiaming-ai/multion-challenge/README.md

 7. Test the docker container locally.

-   For the CYLINDER Track:
 ```
+# For the CYLINDER Track
 ./test_locally_cylinder_objects_track.sh --docker-name multi_on:cyl_latest
 ```

-   For the REAL-OBJECTS Track:
 ```
+# For the REAL-OBJECTS Track
 ./test_locally_real_objects_track.sh --docker-name multi_on:real_latest
 ```

 You should see an output like this:

 ```
 2022-02-05 11:28:19,591 Initializing dataset MultiObjectNav-v1